Benitex/Pokemon-Burning-Scales/README.md

 * **Casual**: Wild pokemon don't evolve.
 You don't lose money after being defeated.
 All pokemon are up to 3 levels below your team.
 * **Balanced**: This is the recommended difficulty for first playthroughs.
 Trainer's pokemon are between 1 level below and 2 levels above your team.
 Wild pokemon are up to 3 below your team.
 * **Hard**: You can only use the "set" [battle style](https://bulbapedia.bulbagarden.net/wiki/Options#Battle_Style) instead of "switch".
-All pokemon are from 1 to 3 levels above your team.
+You can't use items during trainer battles.
+All pokemon are up to 3 levels above the average of your team.

 ### Quality of life